Stopping unlawful access to records guidance for health and care professionals

 In some cases, unlawful access can involve malicious intent, such as intent to cause harm.
 This could include stalking, harassment or causing distress to individuals.

-An example of a case involved a health worker accessing the records of her ex-partner's family.
+A health worker accessed the records of her ex-partner's family.
 She used updated contact details to make nuisance phone calls to her ex-partner’s family.

 Unlawful access for incompatible purposes